Accreditation & Awards

-The Northwest Regional Heart Center at Adventist Medical Center has received the AACVPR Cardiac Rehab Accreditation.
+Northwest Regional Heart and Vascular at Adventist Medical Center has received the AACVPR Cardiac Rehab Accreditation.
 This is a recognition of our commitment to improving the quality of life by enhancing standards of care.
 Cardiovascular and pulmonary rehabilitation programs are designed to help people with cardiovascular problems (e.g. heart attacks, coronary artery bypass graft surgery, etc.) and pulmonary problems (e.g. chronic obstructive pulmonary disease (COPD), respiratory symptoms, etc.) recover faster and improve their quality of life.
 Both programs include exercise, education, counseling and support for patients and their families.

-The Northwest Regional Heart Center's rehabilitation program participated in the one month application process which requires extensive documentation of the program's practices.
+Northwest Regional Heart and Vascular's rehabilitation program participated in the one month application process which requires extensive documentation of the program's practices.
 The AACVPR Program Certification is the only peer-reviewed accreditation process designed to review individual programs for adherence to standards and guidelines developed and published by the AACVPR and other professional societies.
 Each program is reviewed by the AACVPR National Certification Committee and certification is awarded by the AACVPR Board of Directors.